UCI-Networking-Group/PoliGraph/docs/usenix-artifact-evaluation.md

 ## Additional Experiments

-This document only covers the four experiments mentioned in our USENIX'23 Artifact Appendix.
-We provide another document [Artifact Evaluation (Additional Experiments)](./usenix-artifact-evaluation-additional.md) to show how to reproduce results in Sections 5.3 and 5.4 of our main paper.
+Corresponding to our USENIX '23 Artifact Appendix, this document covers experiments in Sections 4.2 (Evaluation), 5.1 (Policies Summarization), and 5.2 (Correct Definitions of Terms), which we believe showcase the main merits of PoliGraph.
+For those interested in Sections 5.3 (Contradiction Analysis) and 5.4 (Data Flow-to-Policy Consistency Analysis), we provide another document [Artifact Evaluation (Additional Experiments)](./usenix-artifact-evaluation-additional.md) to show how to reproduce the main results there.